 Anatomy and Physiology

 Primary Factors Contributing to the Aging of the Midface

 Gravity: posited to be the central factor in facial aging secondary to its downward pull on the poorly anchored superficial soft tissue envelope.

-Superficial cervical fascia: encompasses the majority of superficial facial fat and is continuous with the platysma muscle in the neck, superficial muscular aponeurotic system (SMAS) in the midface, and galea in the upper face.
+Superficial cervical fascia: encompasses the majority of superficial facial fat and is continuous with the platysma muscle in the neck, SMAS in the midface, and galea in the upper face.

 Deep cervical fascia: covers the deeper structures of the face, including the masseter, facial nerve, and buccal fat pad.

 Deep plane: this is the embryologic cleavage plane that separates the superficial soft tissue envelope (covered by the superficial cervical fascia) from the deeper structural aspects of the face (encompassed by the deep cervical fascia).